 created Jun 05, 2014

-The datasets contain Potentially Preventable Visit (PPV) observed, expected, and risk-adjusted rates for Medicaid beneficiaries by patient county and patient zip code beginning in 2011.
+The dataset contains Potentially Preventable Visit (PPV) observed, expected, and risk-adjusted rates for Medicaid beneficiaries by patient county beginning in 2011.

 The rates were calculated using Medicaid inpatient and outpatient data for the numerator and Medicaid enrollment in the county or zip code for the denominator.

 The observed, expected and risk adjusted rates for PPV are presented by either resident county (including a statewide total) or resident zip code (including a statewide total).
-For more information, check out: http://www.health.ny.gov/health_care/medicaid/ or go to the "About" tab.
+For more information, check out: http://www.health.ny.gov/health_care/medicaid/.
+The "About" tab contains additional details concerning this dataset.

 - Community Rating